Hans Rosenberg Book Prize

 Nominating books for the Hans Rosenberg Book Prize

-The Hans Rosenberg Book Prize recognizes the best monograph in Central European history published by a North American scholar in a given year (as determined by the its official “imprint year”).
-“Central European” is understood to include all German-speaking countries as well as territories previously included within the German or Habsburg empires.
-Note that books that focus on the period after 1945 in Eastern Europe will need to engage with “German” and/or “Austrian” questions to be considered as “Central European” (rather than “Eastern European).
+The phrase “Central European” is understood to include all German-speaking countries as well as territories previously included within the German or Habsburg empires.
+Books that focus on the period after 1945 in Eastern Europe will need to engage with “German” and/or “Austrian” questions to be considered as “Central European” (rather than “Eastern European”).
+The current prize amount is $1,000.

-Translations, edited collections, anthologies, memoirs and books that have been previously published are ineligible for consideration for the prize.
+• Translations, edited collections, anthologies, memoirs and books that have been previously published will not be considered.

 Questions about the prize and eligibility may be directed to RosenbergPrize@centraleuropeanhistory.org.